Practice Statement: Reception

 Louis Blom-Cooper described the change brought about by the Practice Statement as being as if the Lords "dropped a pebble into the judicial pool that produced not merely a few ripples but also a seismic wave in English juridicial thinking ... the story of that legally historic event displays the carapace of traditional English lawyers' disinclination readily to accept radical change and to the cautious application of such change, once it is ultimately conceded".

+In 2006, Lord Bingham stated of the application of the statement:Over the past 40 years the House has exercised its power to depart from its own precedent rarely and sparingly.
+It has never been thought enough to justify doing so that a later generation of Law Lords would have resolved an issue or formulated a principle differently from their predecessors.

 Following the passage of the Constitutional Reform Act 2005, the Supreme Court of the United Kingdom was established in 2009.
 It follows the precedent of its predecessor.
 In Austin v Mayor and Burgesses of the London Borough of Southwark Lord Hope, writing for the majority, comments on the Practice Statement's applicability to the new court: